 Annotating means 'to note' or 'to make notes.'
 The purpose of annotating is to notice what's present in the text, and, if possible, make a connection with it.
 Annotations are a record of your thinking as you read the text.
 Annotation helps us become intentional readers by compelling us to think about and converse with the text we are reading.
-Annotations also provide footholds into difficult texts; annotating encourages you to take your time to understand confusing passages.
+Annotations also provide footholds into difficult texts.
+As a method of condensing complex parts of a text into simple statements, annotating encourages you to take your time to understand confusing passages.
 Annotations help prepare you to discuss the text with your classmates and instructor.
 Therefore, annotations should not be a burdensome task!
-They are designed to help and serve the student. annotations prepare students for success in Socratic discussions by helping them recall and locate key passages quickly.
+They are designed to help and serve the student.
+Annotations prepare students for success in Socratic discussions by helping them recall and locate key passages quickly.